Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 ### Changes to the View materialization

-In conjunction with the flag above, there are two model configuration options that can customize how we handle the view materialization when we detect an existing relation at the target location.
+With `use_materialization_v2` flag set to `True`, there are two model configuration options that can customize how we handle the view materialization when we detect an existing relation at the target location.

 * `view_update_via_alter`